H1 Profile

 Mocking with blockframes, I got quick signal from feedback on general layouts and information architecture.

 I then moved to higher fidelity, to start see it come to life.
-Each module in this layout could be it's own case study, three of which I've outlined in the full case study presentation.
-I'll detail just one here.
+Each module in this layout could be its own case study, three of which I've outlined in the full case study presentation.

 Outcome